Gold Investment Quotes by Famous Investors:

 Here is a chart showing the upwards trend of gold over the last few centuries.

-From year 2006 to 2011, gold has given a return of 29% per annum.
-Further, if we consider long term, it has given a return on 10% per annum.
-Overall, gold will preserve your wealth if you hold it for a long term duration.
+From the year 2006 to 2011, gold has given a return of 29% per annum.
+Further, if we consider long term, it has given a return of 10% per annum.
+Overall, gold will preserve your wealth if you hold it for a long-term duration.